jasonjolley/website-dev/content/authors/admin/_index.md

 - Visitors
 ---

-Software Craftsman, Agile Coach, Technology Enthusiast, ECM Specialist and Director of Application Development at Micro Strategies.
+Software Craftsman, Technology Enthusiast, Content & Process Services Specialist, and Director of Application Development at Micro Strategies.
 In short, I love using technology to solve real business problems.

 This website is a collection of my thoughts on what it takes to build, lead, and manage teams that create quality software.
-I’ve spent the last fifteen years leading development teams.
+I’ve spent the last twenty years leading development teams.
 Prior to that I was a Java Instructor and a private consultant.

 I am proficient in many technologies, but I don’t subscribe to any as the answer to all problems.
 I believe it’s not enough to know how to write code, it’s about knowing what it means to craft quality software.
 I lead teams that focus on mastering Agile and Software Craftsmanship techniques to construct the best possible software for our clients.